IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 when writing the file or reading the file on the host that wrote the file, which is the most common case when generating or processing capture captures.

+When hosts with a different native endian format read a file, they must swap bytes as appropriate.
+This is less efficient, but less common, and if repeated access to the files are important, then files can be translated and saved.

 # File Header